iamandicip/clean-architecture-study/README.md

 ### Idempotency key

 In order to make operations idempotent, it is required that the request or message has an **idempotency key**.
 This is a unique identifier, that the producer of the message is responsible for creating.

+The consumer of the message checks if it has processed another message with the same idempotency key.
+If yes, then it doesn't need to process the message again.

-It is usually a `UUID`, but it is a good idea to prefix the UUID with some human understandable information.
+The idempotency key is usually a `UUID`, but it is a good idea to prefix the UUID with some human understandable information.
 For example, an idempotency key for the exchange rate resource can be: `EXCH-RONEUR-3e4087be-9f16-4f76-a59a-9cc191bb3188`.

 - `EXCH` - type of resource
 - `RONEUR` - some basic information about the resource that can make it easier to identify it